buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/Types/IfcMarineFacilityTypeEnum.md

 # IfcMarineFacilityTypeEnum

-The predefined type container that collects all possible marine facility types together into the implemented enumeration.
+The predefined type container that collects all possible marine facility types together into the implemented enumeration.<!-- end of definition -->

 ## Items